bawenna03/project03/README.md

 # project03

-Jingwen Yu: My primary strength is to finish things on time.
+Jingwen Yu: My primary strength is on time.